melivinograd/FdAE_SIAE_IRMAE/README.md

-# Project Title
+# Reduced Representations of Turbulent Rayleigh-Bénard Flows via Autoencoders

 This repository contains the models used for dimensionality reduction implemented in TensorFlow, applied to a Rayleigh-Bénard system.
-This repository accompanies the work outlined in the following paper: [Paper Title](link).
+This repository accompanies the work outlined in the following paper: [Reduced Representations of Turbulent Rayleigh-Bénard Flows via Autoencoders](link).

 ## Outline